jcmefra/Groundwater_ML/README.md

 - `cond`: Conductivity value
 - `groundwater_presence`: Binary indicator of groundwater presence (0 or 1)

 Refer to the provided sample data for an example.
-Groundwater values can vary depend on your needs, the code already includes some lines to add groundwater_presence column based on a defined rho thereshold, see step 2.
+Groundwater values can vary depending on your needs; the code already includes some lines to add the `groundwater_presence` column based on a defined rho threshold, see step 2.

 ## 5. Implementing the Model

 To implement the trained model on new survey data:

-1. Load your new survey data in a DataFrame with columns (`elec_pos`, `depth`, `rho`, `cond`).
+1. Load your new survey data into a DataFrame with columns (`elec_pos`, `depth`, `rho`, `cond`).
 2. Create a meshgrid for electrode positions and depth.
 3. Predict groundwater presence using the trained model.
 4. Visualize the results using contour plots.
+5. Save the trained model as a *.pkl file

+## 6. Using the Trained Model

-Refer to the provided code for prediction and visualization steps.
+To use the trained model for prediction on new data:

+1. Load the trained model using joblib.
+2. Load and preprocess the new, untrained data.
+3. Preprocess the new data (same preprocessing as training data).
+4. Predict using the loaded model.
+5. Display predictions.

-## Future Improvements
+## 7. Future Improvements

 - Incorporate multiple surveys for more diverse training.
 - Explore other machine learning algorithms for comparison.
 - Enhance the model's accuracy through hyperparameter tuning.
 - Develop a user-friendly interface for input and visualization.
 - Implement additional features like uncertainty estimation.

-Feel free to contribute to this repository by submitting pull requests or issues!

 ---